 Challenges students beyond the expectations of the English IV course.
 Students will thoroughly analyze both prose and poetry and are expected to participate in classroom discussions.
 Students will read several novels and plays, in addition to other selections.
 Several timed writings will be composed each semester.
 Analysis of literature through expository, analytical and argumentative essays will be conducted.
 Students will also compose their college application essay.
 Students taking AP course should expect additional demands on time, personal organization, and commitment.
 Upon completion of this course, students will have the opportunity to sit for the AP English Literature exam.

-DUAL CREDIT ENGLISH - paired courses required ENG 100 Asbury University - Writing I
+DUAL CREDIT ENGLISH - paired courses required Asbury University (taught by LCA faculty) ENG 100: Writing I (Fall)

 Grade 12 ● Semester (0.5 cr, plus 3 hours college credit) Admission to Dual Credit partner college/university.